Silverface Amp Modifications

 Convert Bias Balance to Adjustable Bias + Bias Balance

-This applies to silverface amps with a Bias Balance pot but no bias level pot.
-Simply replace the 15K resistor that's soldered to the original Balance Bias pot's back with a 10k 1/2 watt resistor and a 25k trim pot.
+This applies to most Fender amps with a Bias Balance pot but no bias level pot.
+Simply replace the 15K resistor that's soldered to the original Balance Bias pot's back with a 10k 1/2 watt resistor and a 25k to 50k trim pot.
 The Balance pot still acts to balance the bias between the power tubes but the trim pot will adjust the bias level of all the power tubes.
-Turning the trim pot to reduce resistance will increase the bias current and make the bias hotter.
+Turning the trim pot clockwise to reduce resistance will pull the bias voltage toward zero volts and increase the bias current and make the bias hotter.

 The Original Bias Balance Pot

-The silverface Bias Balance pot is a 10k linear pot with four terminals.
-The terminal on the left is a center tap.
+The silverface Bias Balance pot only adjusts the balance between the power tubes, it does not adjust the bias level.
+The 15k resistor sets the bias level.
+The Balance pot is a special center tapped 10k linear pot with four terminals.
+The terminal on the left is the center tap.
 The 15k Bias Resistor is soldered to the back of the Bias Balance pot for the ground connection.

-Just add a 25K trim pot to the back of the original Bias Balance pot and replace the 15k resistor with a 10k 1/2 watt.
-The trim pot's lower left terminal is soldered directly to the Bias Balance Pot where the 15k resistor was connected.
-The trim pot's upper left terminal is jumpered to the wiper terminal to provide bias voltage in case the wiper fails.
+Just add a 25k to 50k trim pot to the back of the original Bias Balance pot and replace the 15k resistor with a 10k 1/2 watt.
+You can bend the two trim pot leads 90 degrees to give more contact area and strengthen the solder joint.
+The trim pot's wiper and lower right terminal are soldered directly to the Bias Balance Pot where the original 15k resistor was connected.
+The trim pot's wiper connected to ground provides a failsafe in case the wiper fails.
 Reducing trim pot resistance moves the negative bias voltage closer to zero so bias current increases for a hotter bias.
+The Bias Balance pot wiper is also failsafe, if it fails the bias voltage will not be interrupted.
 You must bias the amp after this mod.

 Another Version of the Silverface Bias Balance Circuit